github-tools/github-release-notes/docs/concept.md

 > The output above is a result of release notes built from issues.

-#### Help 🤖 to write wondeful stuff (issues)
+#### Help 🤖 to write wonderful stuff (issues)

-In order to have spliendid generated release notes, we reccomend to follow these convensions:
+In order to have splendidly generated release notes, we reccomend to follow these convensions:

-1. Start the title with a verb (e.g. Change header styles)
+1. Start the title with a verb (e.g. **Change** header styles)
 2. Use the imperative mood in the title (e.g. Fix, not Fixed or Fixes header styles)
-3. Use labels wisely and assign one label per issue. `gren` has the [option to ignore issues](https://github-tools.github.io/github-release-notes/options.html#ignore-issues-with) that have a one of the specified labels.
+3. Use labels wisely and assign one label per issue. `gren` has the [option to ignore issues](https://github-tools.github.io/github-release-notes/options.html#ignore-issues-with) that have more than one of the specified labels.

 ### `commits`